WHY THEY TRY TO FIX YOU

 “If we can’t imagine that these things are happening, then we can’t create more safety.”

-Those whose experiences haven’t included victimization have trouble conceiving that perpetrators behave the way they do.
-Especially if they’ve seemed charming or rational to them.
-They may also have difficulty understanding victims’ behavior if they don’t recognize that brains wired with pain and trauma respond differently than those wired with love and safety.
-Trauma symptoms interfere with an ability to articulate and focus, for instance.
-On the other hand, those with trauma experiences of their own may fall into the delusion that their solution must also be yours.
-The report summarizes that,
+They may also have difficulty understanding your behavior if they don’t recognize that brains wired with pain and trauma respond differently than those wired with love and safety.
+Trauma symptoms may interfere with your ability to articulate and focus, for instance.

 “When we draw conclusions based only on our own points of view, we are missing significant parts of (their) story.”[v]